Tjarn/Fossil_Bed/README.md

 This repository will contain my first fumbles and I'll try to keep a journal of my journey here too.
 Oh, if for some strange reason you might wonder whether you could use anything I author, if it's here, I'll probably say 'yes' but would appreciate it if you would ask first.

 OK, I've signed up for an account, created a repository -- a Fossil Bed for an old fossil to rest in.
 Now to get out of here and see if I can get back.

+# Purpose

+This repo was created as a learning exercise.
+I'm now repurposing to capture the various python programs I've hacked out over the years.
+Mostly it's going to be finding them, and addit documentation as needed.